ABOUT PROJECT GOLD

 THE LOVE OF RUNNING

-Project Gold campers come from all over the country (and even a few from Scotland).
+Project Gold campers come from all over the country.
 Project Gold's vision is to bring runners together to help them achieve their personal best and support one another.
 Our mission is to help every runner realize and understand the steps it takes to reach their own personal 'gold'.

-All of our councelors and coaches are runners too, and understand what it takes to provide the support each runner needs.
+All of our counselors and coaches are runners too, and understand what it takes to provide the support each runner needs.
 Each of our campers get the opportunity to learn from notorious coach— Tom Schwartz, head coach of Tinman Elite.
-Long after our week-long running camp, runners continue to benefit from year-round coaching via email or telephone from our dedicated team of coaches (fee).
-We also provide nutritional testing and health coaching (fee).
+Our counselors are division one collegiate runners as well.

-Project Gold Running Camp is located at Northern Arizona University (NAU) campus in Flagstaff, Arizona.
-Flagstaff is located in the world’s largest contiguous pine forest with over 64 trails with views of the San Fransisco peaks which makes it a runner’s paradise.
+Project Gold Running Camp is located at Northern Arizona University in Flagstaff, Arizona.
+Flagstaff is widely regarded as the best place for distance runners to train in the country.
+Located in the world’s largest contiguous pine forest with over 64 trails and views of the San Fransisco peaks makes it a runner’s paradise.
 Flagstaff is situated at 7,000 feet above sea level and about 145 miles from Phoenix, AZ.

 ROOM & BOARD